Description of Taxa

 • Fiber of its rope, leather, cloth, etc., and the

-• Metal of its girders, stakes, hinges, braces, tools, etc.
+• Metal of its girders, stakes, hinges, braces, and farm equipment.

 The idea is to create a parallel universe of material culture that is separate from the universe of objects that have already been extensively studied by historic archaeology: for example the objects of domestic life such as ceramic plates, tobacco pipes, silver spoons, bedding quilts, chamber pots, musketballs, and so forth.